yuriiyepikhov/Air-landing/README.md

 ## Project Overview

-This project has been developed using HTML, CSS/SCSS, and JavaScript.
+This project has been developed using HTML, SCSS, and JavaScript.
 The following components and features were implemented:

 - **Slider** for dynamic content display.
-- **Navigation** for a convenient user experience.
+- **Navigation** for a convenient user experience and easy browsing.
 - **Cards** describing the company's capabilities.
 - Customer review cards for providing **feedback**.
 - User data submission **form**.
 - **Contact links** for easy communication.

-These elements enhance interactivity and functionality, ensuring a user-friendly experience on the Air landing page.

 ## Technologies Used

 The Air landing page was developed using the following technologies:

 1. **HTML**: Used for structuring the content and layout of the web page.
-2. **CSS/SCSS**: Utilized for styling and customizing the appearance of the web elements.
+2. **SCSS**: Utilized for styling and customizing the appearance of the web elements.
 3. **JavaScript**: Implemented for the slider.

+Together, these technologies provide a responsive landing page that adapts seamlessly to various screen sizes and devices.
+Whether viewed on a desktop, tablet, or smartphone, the layout and content adjust to provide an optimal user experience.

 ## Preview